wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 The application then needs to exit gracefully and return control to the shell.

-# 1. Starting with a framework
+# 1. Building binary files from assembly files

+We will start with the following code.
+This gives us a basis for filling out our application.

 *fib1.s*
 ```asm